So you want to become wealthy? Have you ever wondered how others who have started with nothing retire with over $1 million in assets?

 Most millionaires are motivated by their need to gain financial independence.
 For most, consumption is a nice side benefit to becoming wealthy.
 It is not the most compelling reason why these people become financially successful.
 When asked, they will tell you that given the choice, they would readily unload their consumer goodies before ever giving up their independence.

-Where do Hyper-Consumers Live?
+Where Do Hyper-Consumers Live?

 The highest concentration of glittering rich people in America lives in the Tri-State metropolitan area of New York.
 Understandably, this area also contains the highest concentration of aspirationals.
 Not only are we what we eat, we are also the product of where we live.

 It’s also amazing that my wife and I don’t frequent the mall that often.
-Typically it’s get in and get out.
-Buy what we need and go home.
+Typically, it’s “get in and get out.”
+We buy what we need and go home.
 I guess we are fortunate enough to have the discipline of not going on weekly buying sprees.

 The bottom line is that your choice of house and neighborhood will have the biggest impact on your balance sheet.
 Your choice of home, more than anything else, will have the greatest impact on your spending — either a lot or not so much.

 While we don’t live in a very rich neighborhood, we see hyper-consumption all around us, and it’s hard not to mimic what others do.
 It’s part of human nature.

-This book is more a compilation of the author’s previous works than it is a completely new effort.
-Yes, some of the content is repetitive, and it’s possible the book could be summarized into 30 to 40 pages.
-Even so, it’s a quick read, and I enjoyed reading it.
-Like his previous books, it is slightly preachy in the conclusions he derives from the data.
-While I don’t flat out disagree with his conclusions, it is possible alternative conclusions could be drawn.
+This book is more a compilation of the author’s previous works than a completely new effort.
+Yes, some of the content is repetitive, and what’s in the book could have been condensed into 30 or 40 pages.
+Even so, it’s a quick read, and I enjoyed it.
+As with Stanley’s previous books, Stop Acting Rich is slightly preachy in the conclusions he derives from the data.
+While I don’t flat-out disagree with his conclusions, it is possible that alternative conclusions could be drawn.